 Track visuals your competitors use

 Use Competitors App to get insights into the visuals your competitors use to attract their audience.
 You may find that some competitors use different images for specific networks, while others have a consistent brand across all networks.
-Note whether or not they use people in their photos, or graphics instead of photos.
+Note whether they use people in their photos, or graphics instead of photos.
 Either way, you should find some great inspiration for your own business’s visual content.

 Monitor competitors’ social activity

-If you’re wondering how active you should be on specific social networks, Competitors App tool can come in handy for this as you don’t necessarily want to count the number of updates your competitors’ post.
+If you’re wondering how active you should be on a specific social network, Competitors App tool can come in handy for this as you don’t necessarily want to count the number of updates your competitors’ post.
 You should also take a peek at the engagement your competitors receive on each social network.
 Analyze the number of posts and engagement to see where competitors post and receive the most (or least) audience response.

 Get insights on the type of content you should post

 Get inspiration for the type of posts you should publish on each social network by analyzing competitors’ top content specific to that platform.
 This analysis can help determine whether you should post photos or videos, when you should post them, and the type of captions you should include with the posts for best engagement opportunities.

 Analyze the message transmitted and the sentiment behind every post, how the audience feels about your competitors’ content and you can easily discover how to create the content they will love.